ptkontek/Finances-under-control/README.md

 # Finances under control

 *Application for keeping a personal budget.
-Controlling your expenses and income.*
+Controlling your expenses and incomes.*

 ## Topic